Raja (Telugu actor)

 He debuted in 2002, playing a small role in the romantic comedy O Chinnadana.
 Since entering the industry, he has appeared in the successful films like Anand, Aa Naluguru, Vennela, and Style.

 Early and personal life

 Raja was born as Raja Abel in Visakhapatnam.
-He was born to Indian Telugu father and British mother.
+He was born to a Telugu-speaking father, who was a Brahmin, and a British mother.

-He canvased in support of YSRCP in the Indian elections of 2014.
-Raja has quit film industry and is currently serving as a pastor in Hyderabad.
-He married Amritha in 2014 and they have a daughter named Leora.
-Raja is a Christian and has been invited to several Christian meetings as a guest speaker in India and the United States.
+He canvassed in support of YSRCP, in the Indian elections of 2014.
+He quit cinema and is currently serving as a pastor in Hyderabad.